NeilHobbs/polyres/README.md

 ## Running Simulations

-Insecticide resistance management simulations are run using the ```run_simulation_intervention``` function.
-This function is designed around giving a large amount of user flexibility to be able to test IRM strategies under multiple scenarios.
+Insecticide resistance management simulations are run currently using the ```run_simulation_intervention_test``` or ```run_simulation_intervention_cross_selection_test``` functions.
+These function is designed around giving a large amount of user flexibility to be able to test IRM strategies under multiple scenarios.
 This function returns a list of the simulation array holding the resistance intensities to the insecticides in both the refugia and the treatment site.
+The ```run_simulation_cross_selection_test``` function allows for the incorporating of cross selection into the model.
+It should be noted that this function is slower than the ```run_simulation_intervention_test```; therefore if running simulations without cross selection it is recommended to use the ```run_simulation_intervention_test``` function to reduce computational time.

 Sequences: The ```irm.strategy = "sequence"``` runs the simulations using the sequence strategy for choosing and deploying insecticides.
 An insecticide is continually deployed until the ```withdrawal.threshold``` is reached, then the next insecticide is deployed.